Schematic Checklist

 It is suggested to add an extra 10 μF capacitor at the power entrance.
 If the power entrance is close to VDDA3P3, then two 10 μF capacitors can be merged into one.

-Add a LC circuit on the VDDA3P3 power rail to suppress high-frequency harmonics.
+Add an LC circuit to the VDDA3P3 power rail to suppress high-frequency harmonics.
 The inductor’s rated current is preferably 500 mA and above.

 Chip Power-up and Reset Timing